 We packed up and drove home to drop off a wedding dress, suit, and all of our wedding things only to fill the car back up with a tent, sleeping bags, firewood, and a cooler of food and drinks.
 Another drive back down to Big Sur brought us to our second location for the weekend- the campsites at Ventana!

 I had spent a lot of time planning the wedding day and our stay at Spanish Bay that night and spaced on the rest of our wedding weekend.
 By the time I realized we didn’t have plans for the rest of it, every single hotel in the area was booked because it was Valentine’s Day weekend.
 We also didn’t want to travel far or go on a honeymoon right away- that can wait until the pandemic is over and we can fully enjoy it.
-So Tom suggested looking up camping sites in Big Sur and we found the perfect one at Ventana!
+Tom suggested looking up camping sites in Big Sur and we found the perfect one at Ventana!
 A drastic but lovely change from the luxury of the day before, we spent the evening cooking up camp burritos, playing cards, and enjoying the quiet among the redwoods.
-A slow morning the next day followed by lunch with beautiful views at Nepenthe, and we came home to our doggies and getting back to life!
+A slow morning the next day followed by lunch and we came home to our doggies and getting back to life!

 Photography: AGS Photo Art